Streetball in Puerto Rico: In popular culture

-By the time that the video game Street Hoops was in production, the local scene had gathered sufficient attention to warrant the inclusion of a fictional team known as the "San Juan Coquís" (named after the national mascot, of the same name) as well as a homecourt stage based in a court in Old San Juan.
 The eleventh city featured in AND 1 Streetball, as well as the first of the "Global Invasion" international stages, is Parque Damaso Rosa in Luquillo, Puerto Rico.
 Beginning in 2005, the AND1 brand began working along Puerto Rico national team captain, Carlos Arroyo, who had gained prominence in the Spanish ACB and NBA professional leagues.
 With the company, the FIBA All-Olympic point guard promoted clothes and shoes, also displaying his streetball skills as part of a video interview for their Global Invasion DVD.
 He reprised his role by performing in the brand's AND1 Mixtape X: The United Streets of America production.
 Arroyo himself was featured in NBA Street Vol. 2 as the point guard of the Utah Jazz.
 Carmelo Anthony made appearances in NBA Street V3, NBA Street Showdown and NBA Street Homecourt wearing the uniform of the Denver Nuggets.
 Bobbito García served as announcer and host for this series and the NBA 2K franchise's dunk contest feature.